Hamz Stadium, Nakivubo War Memorial Grounds: Controversies

 The renovation project faced initial skepticism and resistance from local communities and market vendors, concerned about the potential loss of heritage and public space.

-Awards and recognition
+Recognition

 In January 2025, Hamz Stadium was included in the shortlist for StadiumDB.com's annual Stadium of the Year public poll, which recognizes football venues completed in the preceding calendar year.
 The award is decided by a global public vote organized by StadiumDB.com and its affiliated platforms.